Search

 Though significant penalties often make this option a last resort, you may have the option to cash out your old plan.
 Remember that withdrawals made before age 59½ are subject to taxes and an early withdrawal penalty, so make sure you are aware of your costs, including both taxes and penalties before making this decision.
 You might be able to avoid the 10% early withdrawal penalty if you're age 55 or older in the year that you terminate service.2

-Getting the most from your 403(b)
+Get the most from your 403(b) with investment options

 A 403(b) plan can be a nice employer benefit—and double as a core component of your investment strategy.
 The tax-friendly payroll deductions can support your retirement goals.
 But it's crucial to research your options to determine what's best for you.